Gecko05/cpp_for_c/README.md

-# Exercises from the book C++ for C Programmers by Ira Pohl
+# Exercises from the book "C++ for C Programmers" by Ira Pohl